About Crissy Everhart

 Since 2002, I have photographed over 400 weddings – indoor, outdoor, big, small, budget, luxury, local, destination, second weddings, third weddings, Catholic, Jewish, Methodist, Presbyterian, Protestant, Quaker, Hindu, Filipino, mixed-religions and ethnicities, non-denominational, and same-sex weddings.
 I love the variety, and seek to document the emotions, connections, and the families that make each one unique.
 This truly is what I love to do, and I am thankful every day that I get to do it.

 - Sarcasm is my second language, and I love to make people laugh!

-- I love traveling and getting out in nature, and my family and I are driving across the country this summer and visiting the National Parks in Utah, Arizona, Colorado, and New Mexico.
+- I love traveling and getting out in nature, and my family and I enjoy cross-country drives and visiting as many National Parks and landmarks as possible.

 - I have a huge flower and vegetable garden and fresh grown veggies are like no other.

 - Sunflowers and honey bees are my favorites.
 Also bunnies.